Markaba: Climate

-Population
+Demographics

+In 2014 Muslims made up 99.51% of registered voters in Markaba.
+98.33% of the voters were Shiite Muslims.

 The recent population is approximately 3,250 people living in the village.
 During the holidays or summer season, the maximum population may increase to about 10,000 persons.

 Religion

 Almost all of the villagers are Shiites.
 There are three mosques in the village and one Hussainiyah.
 The first mosque, in the eastern part of the village, is in good condition.
 The second mosque, at the center of the village, was damaged during the last war, but underwent reconstruction and is now open.

 Families

 Family names in the village include:

-Hammoud, Atwi, Zaraket, Chehimi, Chamseddine, Haidar, Younes, Nour El Deen, Mobarak, Shahla, Baydoun, Saleh, Awada, Fahda, Krayani, El Khalil, Bourji, Khames, Mourad, Raghda, El Hasani, Kashmar, El Ashkar, Rida, Dakik, Noureddine and Messelmani.
+Sweid,Hammoud, Atwi, Zaraket, Chehimi, Chamseddine, Haidar, Younes, Nour El Deen, Mobarak, Shahla, Baydoun, Saleh, Awada, Fahda, Krayani, El Khalil, Bourji, Khames, Mourad, Raghda, El Hasani, Kashmar, El Ashkar, Rida, Dakik, Noureddine and Messelmani.

 Economy

 Most local farmers grow olives, wheat and tobacco.
 Most of the village's income comes from agriculture and money sent from former residents who have overseas jobs or who work in larger cities in Lebanon.